nuuuwan/news_lk3_data/README.md

 "We will make English medium education compulsory for students from Grade one to thirteen," he said addressing a youth rally in Kurunegala.

-"We will also teach young people learn Chinese, Hindi, Japanese, Information Technology and computer science free of charge," he also said.
+"We will also teach young people Chinese, Hindi, Japanese, Information Technology and computer science free of charge," he also said.

 ◼️